innolitics/rdm/rdm/init_files/documents/quality_manual/templates/review_sop.md

 revision: 1
 title: SOP Review Record
 ---

-# Purpose

-Author shall clearly identify what this record is capturing.

 # Approvals

 All approvers shall add a signed commit with their name and roles appended to the table in this section.